liveangela/th3me.js/README.md

 * textureSet
 * dataSet

-all props have its own attributes and the default values are as followed:
+each prop has its own attributes and the default values are as followed:
 ```javascript
 let canvasSet = {
   width: this.dom.clientWidth || window.innerWidth,